Permissions in Portfolio for Jira

 |権限の計画||Program permission||Add plan to program||View plan in program||Remove plan from program|

-Note that Portfolio for Jira administrators are able to grant themselves the View and Edit permissions for plans and programs.
+Note that Portfolio for Jira administrators are able to grant themselves the View and Edit permissions for public plans and programs.